Canadian RNs and NPs

 Application for Registration Procedure

-In order to obtain registration in New Brunswick, please ensure all of the following documents are completed and criteria are met:
+Please ensure all of the following documents are completed and criteria are met:

 - Complete the Application Registration Form.

-- A fee may be required by the other regulatory body to complete this form, so please check with them.
+- A fee may be required by the other regulatory body to complete this form, so please check with them directly.

-- Complete the Declaration of Employment and References Form.
+- Complete the Declaration of Employment Form.

-- Complete section A of the Confirmation of Hours of Practice Form and forward it to your past employer(s).
-If you were employed at more than one agency during the previous five years, please copy this form and send it to all appropriate offices.
+- Complete section A of the Confirmation of Hours of Practice Form and forward a copy to each employer where you have worked during the past five years and arrange for the employer to forward the form directly to email@example.com.

 - Obtain a current Criminal Record Check from www.csiscreening.com, who will send it directly to NANB.